-I was waiting to post about this, but as a mother who continues to defend her own, while we mourn the lost, we need to forge ahead and try to prevent this from happening again.
+Guns… yes, I want to discuss guns.
 I wish all those who have never experienced firearms to learn from my story.
-My comments won’t completely solve the problem, but I want people to understand where this Mom is coming from:
+My comments won’t completely solve the problem of school/mass shootings, but I want people to understand where this Mom is coming from:

 I grew up in a family where the men shot guns on a regular basis.
 While I still sometimes get headaches from the noise, I learned to respect guns as a vital part of my life.
-I would head out with the family and watch them shoot and occasionally shoot a few rounds myself.
-However, it wasn’t until I became a mother that I became the owner of my own firearm.
+I would head out with the family and watch them shoot and, occasionally, shoot a few rounds myself.
+However, it wasn’t until I became a mother that I became the owner of my first firearm.

 I know that guns are loud, are frequently carried by intruders, and can cause fear.
 I encourage those of you who have never shot a firearm before to educate yourself about guns.
 Take a class.
 There are many beginner firearms classes out there.
 Ironically, the class that taught me the most about how to avoid using a firearm was the concealed weapon’s class.
 I encourage you to look outside your comfort zone (as I did) and educate yourself on the benefits of defending your home.

-I know that my commentary doesn’t begin to address the larger mental health problems or the current gun control laws, but I want to reach out to those people who have never experienced firearms, especially those moms who are determined to defend their children.
+I know that my commentary doesn’t begin to address the larger mental health issues, but I want to reach out to those people who have never experienced firearms, especially those moms who are determined to defend their children.
 Guns aren’t the enemy.
 Take the next step and educate yourself.
 If anything our national debate will be strengthened because more people will educate themselves and be able to offer constructive criticism.